 Somewhere in this process, the standing cross in the market place starts to become adapted to facilitate trade as well as validating it.
 Crosses set on steps present a useful platform for the display of market goods, and the bigger the steps, the more display options that are available.
 Market crosses, with their expansive stepped platforms, have become recognised as a distinct type of standing cross and it seems probable that market cross structures evolved as their role became established.

 This evolution can be seen to develop to a point where market crosses transform into buildings which give some degree of protection to the traders.
 This can be seen at Cheddar, where a protective structure is built around a pre-existing market cross.
 But in due course, a whole new type of building structure comes into use.
-An open-sided building – often circular or polygonal – to serve as a focal point for a market place, but still with a cross at its apex.
+An open-sided building – often circular or polygonal – to serve as a focal point for a market place, but still with a cross at its apex – the pre-cursor of the market hall.
 Typical examples can still be seen in many of the market towns in England.

-By the eighteenth century, the need for divine validation at markets has diminished to some extent and yet the terms ‘market cross’ and particularly ‘butter-cross’ endure and market buildings that owe little to past traditions (and have no cross set upon them) are still named in this traditional way.
+By the eighteenth century, the need for divine validation at markets had diminished to some extent and yet the terms ‘market cross’ and particularly ‘butter-cross’ endure and market buildings that owe little to past traditions (and have no cross set upon them) are still named in this traditional way.
+Yet, the ‘Market Hall’ with an open arcaded ground floor and often an upper floor designed as an assembly room for civic functions, is a true descendant of the medieval market cross and the few examples that survive in Lincolnshire have been included in this gazetteer.